Top Online Associate Degree in Nursing (ADN) Programs in NC

 Instead of spending four years commuting to and from school, spending countless hours in a campus classroom, you can become a nurse on your own schedule (and budget) from the comfort of your own home.
 Online ADN programs in NC are designed to educate and equip you for your future role as a nurse in hospitals, nursing homes, schools, doctors’ offices, and more.

-In the guide below, we profile two top online ADN programs, dive into what you should look for when searching for a quality ADN program, and outline North Carolina’s licensure requirements.
+In the guide below, we highlight the top online ADN programs in the state, dive into what you should look for when searching for a quality ADN program, and outline North Carolina’s licensure requirements.
 Finally, we share some resources to help you navigate the road to your nursing career.
 Keep reading to get started.

 Davidson-Davie Community College